An Interview with Outrigger Resorts Bitsy Kelley

 [Although Bitsy Kelley is no longer part of the Outrigger organization after it was sold to KSL Resorts, this interview still shows Bitsy's passion and commitment to Hawaii, the environment, and the hospitality industry.]

-Instead of just doing a question/answer interview format, I decided to write a essay that highlights the many topics covered in my interview with Bitsy Kelley who graciously spent an hour with me on my recent trip to Oahu to attend the Waikiki SPAMJam.
+Instead of just doing a question/answer interview format, I decided to write an essay that highlights the many topics covered in my interview with Bitsy Kelley who graciously spent an hour with me on my recent trip to Oahu to attend the Waikiki SPAMJam.

 Some posts on this site contain affiliate links, meaning if you book or buy something through one of these links, I may earn a small commission (at no extra cost to you!).
 Opinions are always my own and I’ll never promote something I don’t use or believe in.
 Also as an Amazon Associate I earn from qualifying purchases.

 There is light within Bitsy Kelley.
 She is effervescent.
 There is a constant smile in her eyes.
-She is warm, friendly and gracious and above all, she is passionate.
+She is warm, friendly, and gracious and above all, she is passionate.

 I feel a little bit inspired and a lot blessed to have had an opportunity to speak with Bitsy and get to know her a little better.

 Bitsy is the third generation of Kelley’s helping to run Outrigger hotels.
 Her grandparents, Roy and Estelle Kelley built the Outrigger and raised their family – Bitsy’s father and two sisters in Oahu.
-And in turn her parents raised her and her four siblings on the islands as well.
+And in turn, her parents raised her and her four siblings on the islands as well.

 The Outrigger Resort was their home and their playground and all the kids worked in the hotel.
 From folding laundry to washing dishes, they did everything and learned about the business from the ground up.

 Later when Bitsy’s father took over the helm he continued to grow the business and expand it to other islands in Hawaii.
-Bitsy's father, Chairman Emeritus Richard Kelley, still participates in the business, particularly when it involves, the global travel industry such as the his recent trip with Bitsy to the World Travel & Tourism Council’s annual Global Summit, something he covered in his weekly blog series!
+Bitsy's father, Chairman Emeritus Richard Kelley, still participates in the business, particularly when it involves, the global travel industry such as his recent trip with Bitsy to the World Travel & Tourism Council’s annual Global Summit, something he covered in his weekly blog series!
 (He's a blogger!)

 Family is weaved into every fiber of history in every generation.
 There is no law that says you have to work in the company business.
 Instead, Bitsy’s father encouraged all his children to pursue their interests passionately.
 The one thing he stressed was education and all the Kelly children have undergraduate and advanced degrees.